banalytics/meetslots/README.md

 takes 5 min to do everytime, you do it once per month maybe and there's the nagging feeling that you could sink a couple of hours into solving it for yourself which won't have a great ROI, but the nagging feeling goes away.

+## Google Credentials handling

+In order for the OAuth to work, you have to have a credentials.json file in the root folder of the repo, to generate this file, follow the instructions detailed [HERE](https://google-calendar-simple-api.readthedocs.io/en/latest/getting_started.html#getting-started)